BenjDG/04_Code_Quiz/README.md

 ## Usage

+Click on the start button and answer the questions.
+You have 30 seconds to finish the quiz.
+Every wrong answer will reduce the time by 5 seconds.
+Enter your name to record your highscore at the end.

 <br/>
 <br/>

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.